 1. Where to eat Dutch food

 Dutch people don’t eat traditional Dutch food in a restaurant.
-Traditionally, a Dutch restaurants serves French inspired cuisine.
+Traditionally, a Dutch restaurant serves French-inspired cuisine.
 Dutch food is only meant to fill your tummy.
 Like in many Northern-European countries, the traditional food here is heavy, greasy and rather boring.

 Still, if you want to try Dutch food, try a local café or ‘eetcafé’ to try the homemade soup, apple pie or stamppot (mashed potato with veggies).

 Dutch food also means meat.
-Biefstuk (steak) with gravy, entreco and ossehaas.
+Biefstuk (steak) with gravy, entrecote and ossehaas.
 Traditional steak restaurants in Amsterdam: Loetje and Piet de Leeuw (horse meat!).
-In the city center there are many good steak restaurants, serving Argentinian steak.
+In the city center, there are many good steak restaurants, serving Argentinian steak.